ranger/ranger/doc/colorschemes.md

 `foreground` and `background` are integers representing colors, `attribute` is another integer with each bit representing one attribute.
-These integers are interpreted by the used terminal emulator.
+These integers are interpreted by the terminal emulator in use.

 Abbreviations for colors and attributes are defined in `ranger.gui.color`.
 Two attributes can be combined via bitwise OR: `bold | reverse`

 Once the color for a set of tags is determined, it will be cached by default.
-If you want more dynamic colorschemes (such as a different color for very large files), you will need to dig into the source code, perhaps add an own tag and modify the draw-method of the widget to use that tag.
+If you want more dynamic colorschemes (such as a different color for very large files), you will need to dig into the source code, perhaps add a custom tag and modify the draw-method of the widget to use that tag.

 Run `tc_colorscheme` to check if your colorschemes are valid.